KikeVen/python911/_posts/2019-9-22-langue-processing-10.md

 ## Logic outline

 To further manipulate strings we can make use of the `string` build-in library.
 We first need to import it.
-We will also make use of another build-in library called `collections` to help us sort our results
+We will also make use of another build-in library called `collections` to help us sort our results.

-1. `import` `string` and `collections`
+1. `import` `string` and `collections`.
-2. Assign given string to variable, `input_string`
+2. Assign given string to variable, `input_string`.
-3. Turn `input_string` to all lower case, using `.lower()` method and assign to `lower_str`
+3. Turn `input_string` to all lower case, using `.lower()` method and assign to `lower_str`.
-4. Create a list of unnecessary characters by using the `str.maketrans()` method, assign to `char_template`
+4. Create a list of unnecessary characters by using the `str.maketrans()` method, assign to `char_template`.
-5. Remove unnecessary characters from `lower_str` using `.translate()` method and `char_template` as argument
+5. Remove unnecessary characters from `lower_str` using `.translate()` method and `char_template` as argument.
-6. Turn the new string into a list by using `.strip()` method
+6. Turn the new string into a list by using `.strip()` method.
-7. Create a tuple to hold a list of stopwords, `stopwords = ()`
+7. Create a tuple to hold a list of stopwords, `stopwords = ()`.
-8. Write loop to remove stop words from `word_list`
+8. Write loop to remove stop words from `word_list`.
-9. Use subclass `Counter()` to count frequency of words
+9. Use subclass `Counter()` to count frequency of words.
-10. Use `.most_common()` to list only the n most common elements
+10. Use `.most_common()` to list only the n most common elements.
-11. `for` loop to unpack and format the tuple list from sorted list
+11. `for` loop to unpack and format the tuple list from sorted list.

 ## Writing the script

 We now have all wee need to write our script.

-1. A project description
+1. A project description.
-2. An understanding of what is required
+2. An understanding of what is required.
-3. An outline
+3. An outline.

 Lets begin by importing our modules.